ColossusColossus

 The issuer posts collateral to ColossusNet and funds transactions on behalf of the cardholder.
 The settlement flow works as follows:

-1. The merchant is settled instantly from the issuer's collateral pool.
+1. The merchant is settled instantly from the issuer's collateral pool (minus the interchange fee: 1.70% or 2.20%).

 2. The issuer asynchronously retrieves the settlement amount from the cardholder's source chain wallet.